-These are quick, useful tips to help improve, refine and remind you of tools, techniques and principles you may have not known or forgotten about.
+These quick, useful tips will help improve, refine and remind you of tools, techniques and principles you may have not known or forgotten about.

 There is a default render distance inside Hammer Source editor.
 Outside this distance your map isn't shown.
 You will see this black clipping plane:

 Certain render distance is helpful for improving editor performance.
 Especially when your map becomes very complex and you have a lot of objects in view.

 Adjusting "Back Clipping Plane" will allow you to view more or less of the map inside Perspective Viewport in Hammer editor.

 This adjustment is for inside Hammer editor only, and does not apply to actual map in-game.